Opinion | A victory for democracy in Ohio

 The court rejected Republicans’ argument that the citizens’ referendum passed with 71 percent of the vote was “aspirational” and therefore could be ignored.
-Take a moment and think about the arrogance of politicians rolling their eyes at a supermajority voters and attempting to carry on with business as normal.
+Take a moment and think about the arrogance of politicians rolling their eyes at a supermajority of voters and attempting to carry on with business as normal.

 The Columbus Dispatch reports, “Advocates of redistricting reform hailed the decision as a resounding victory for Ohio voters who overwhelmingly approved changes to the state constitution to limit partisan line-drawing in 2015.”